AlaaLab/ETAB/docs/data_access.md

 ### Downloading the datasets

 To download the datasets, please follow the instructions and external links below.
 Please note that the ETAB library provides a standardized API for loading and processing all datasets for the sake of model development and training, but it does not alter, distribute or directly share the datasets.
-Please make sure to follow the terms of the Research Use Agreements for all datasets upon access.
+Please make sure to follow the terms of the respective *Research Use Agreements* for all datasets upon access.

 **EchoNet data**